kresovicmilan/d65-10deg-transformation/README.md

 ## Steps

-Do the following steps to get well-formated file with LAB values.
+Do the following steps to get correctly formatted file with LAB values.

 ### Step 1